microsoft/BaselineManagement/README.md

 	Import-Module BaselineManagement

 There will be one 3 main cmdlets:
-	ConvertFrom-GPO
-Converts from GPO Backups into DSC Configuration and accompanying MOF
-	ConvertFrom-SCMXML
-Converts from SCMXML into DSC Configuration and accompanying MOF
-	ConvertFrom-SCMJSON
-Converts from SCMJSON into DSC Configuration and accompanying MOF

 These cmdlets are designed to convert from baselines in Group Policy or SCM into corresponding DSC Configurations and MOF Files.
+ - ConvertFrom-GPO - Converts from GPO Backups into DSC Configuration and accompanying MOF
+ - ConvertFrom-SCMXML - Converts from SCMXML into DSC Configuration and accompanying MOF
+ - ConvertFrom-SCMJSON - Converts from SCMJSON into DSC Configuration and accompanying MOF

-There is also a "proxy" cmdlet that allows you to pass any of the baselines in and then automatically chooses the correct cmdlet for you.
+ - ConvertTo-DSC - "proxy" cmdlet that allows you to pass any of the baselines in and then automatically chooses the correct cmdlet for you.
-	ConvertTo-DSC

 All of the Cmdlets accept pipeline input and have accompanying help text and examples.

 Upon passing an appropriate baseline into the proper cmdlet, the tool will automatically convert it into a DSC Configuration and attempt to compile it against localhost.
 There is also a parameter to output the configuration PS1 file if needed.
 If there are any errors compiling or creating the configuration, the tool will output a ps1.error file with the configuration text.

 The accompanying resources stored in the DSC resources folder are needed to apply the settings.
 Most can be found on github, but are stored here for convenience.